Meet the Team - Richard Shorrock14 Feb, 20231-2 minutes

 It’s a really exciting time to be at Spencer Clarke Group.
 For my team specifically, we’re looking to develop the team by adding 2-3 new members so I will be instrumental in bringing them up to speed on the education and SEND sector, how we work and how to succeed within the job.

 Despite specialising in one sector, I’m also keen to help the progression of Spencer Clarke Group overall.
-I’ve been here from the start and the business has grown very quickly already so I’m looking forward to seeing where it goes from here.
+The business has grown very quickly already so I’m looking forward to seeing where it goes from here.

 10 Quick Fire Questions!